NREL/vidyut3d/test/models/OffsetElectrodesRF/README.md

-# Linear advection test
+# RF discharge with two offset electrodes

-This case tests linear advection with the 5th order WENO scheme and verifies its accuracy.
+This case simulates He discharge in a cylindrical tube with ring electrodes.
+This case includes the thin dielectric layer boundary condition along with surface charge solves.

 ### Build instructions